HarshitSri-Analog/Low-Drop-Out-Voltage-Regulator/README.md

 | Output Voltage Range (Iload Var)| -                   | 2.17mV             |

 ## Acknowledgements
 Special thanks to [Cadence Virtuoso](https://www.cadence.com/en_US/home/tools/custom-ic-analog-rf-design/virtuoso-studio.html) team for providing an advanced platform for analog design & simulation.
-Additionally, gratitude is extended to [Analog Layout & Design](https://youtube.com/@analoglayoutdesign2342?si=MGVNuvAb5QREWzpp) channel for providing such an informative series on [Designing LDO Regulator Circuit](https://youtu.be/kuY9KpJeZW0?si=XeTRorBCeDtmaaFk).
+Additionally, gratitude is extended to [Analog Layout & Design](https://youtube.com/@analoglayoutdesign2342?si=MGVNuvAb5QREWzpp) channel for providing such an informative lecture on [Designing LDO Regulator Circuit](https://youtu.be/kuY9KpJeZW0?si=XeTRorBCeDtmaaFk).

 Feel free to explore the repository for insights into the design and implementation of LDO Volateg Regulator.
 Contributions and feedback are welcome!